Bathroom bill: Examples

 In a landmark 2013 case, the Colorado Civil Rights Division ruled in favor of six-year-old transgender student Coy Mathis to use the girls' bathroom at her elementary school.
 It was the first ruling of its kind in the United States and one of the first high-profile transgender rights cases, garnering huge amounts of media attention.

 In May 2016, the United States Department of Justice and the United States Department of Education released a joint guidance on the application of Title IX protections to transgender students.
 The guidance stated that for the purpose of Title IX, the Department of Justice and the Department of Education treat a student's gender identity as their sex.
 The guidance was followed by a formal "Dear Colleague" letter on May 13.

 In October 2016, the U.S. Supreme Court agreed to take up the case of Gavin Grimm, a transgender male student who was barred from using the boys' bathrooms at his high school in Gloucester County, Virginia.
 The U.S. Court of Appeals for the 4th Circuit had previously ruled that Grimm could use these restrooms, but the Supreme Court stayed that decision in August.

 In February 2016, the city of Charlotte, North Carolina, adopted an ordinance which, it said, was intended to allow transgender persons a right to access bathrooms according to gender identity.
 The preexisting ordinance, in § 12-58 prohibited discrimination race, religion or national origin.
 In addition, the preexisting ordinance in § 12-59 banned discrimination based on sex but specifically exempted bathrooms, changing rooms and other intimate spaces from sex discrimination prohibitions, thus allowing separation based on sex.
 The ordinance did not ban discrimination based on gender identity or sexual orientation.
 By the February 2016 amendment, the City Council added gender, gender identity, sexual orientation and marital status to the protected categories.
 It also deleted this provision that allowed separation based on "sex".
 In so doing, it essentially eliminated the word "sex" from the city ordinance, leaving the term gender.
 The North Carolina legislature reacted by passing the Public Facilities Privacy & Security Act (HB2).
 In addition to making other changes, the bill defined the issue of bathroom access as one of statewide concern, defined sex as biological.
 It required that all bathrooms be separated by biological sex.
 It did allow for business owners to apply for a waiver to make single-entry bathrooms all-gender/mixed-sex.
-Afterward, advocacy groups, celebrities, and businesses joined together in a boycott of the state.
+Afterward, advocacy groups, celebrities, and businesses joined in a boycott of the state.
 Later, in a "compromise", the legislature agreed to repeal HB2, but it also barred localities from making any changes regarding bathrooms until 2020.